toryathome/jeischeduler/README.md

 ---

 **Note**: This scheduling tool is designed to help create fair and efficient work schedules.
-Always review the generated schedules to ensure they meet your organization's specific needs and comply with labor regulations.
+Always review the generated schedules to ensure they meet your organization's specific needs and comply with labor regulations etc, idk, lol.

 ---